DonKamilo00/Awesome-3D-Vision-Researchers/README.md

-# 🧊 Dynamic 3D Gaussian Splatting – Research Tracker
+# 🧊 Dynamic 3D Gaussian Splatting – R
 > A curated list of researchers, labs, and industry teams pushing the boundaries of **dynamic scene reconstruction with 3D Gaussian Splatting (3DGS)**.
 > Ideal for students and researchers who want to follow the latest papers, code, and discussions.